SoarGroup/Soar/README.md

 The instructions below are cursory and may be out of date; the most up-to-date instructions for compiling Soar from source will always be the CI build scripts.
 You can find them [here](.github/workflows/build.yml).

-To compile Soar, you will need the following:
+To compile Soar, you will need the dependencies listed below.
+Note that the installation commands are not complete, e.g. missing instructions for Mac do not mean that the dependency is not needed on Mac, etc.:

 * C/C++ compiler
     - Mac: `xcode-select --install`